pikoglu/pikoglu.github.io/_portfolio/portfolio-2.md

 * __When__: 2024
 * __Associated to__: [MVA](https://www.master-mva.com/)

-SkecthNet is a dataset of 500 classes, with only 5 samples per class, augmented into 4 different views.
+ImageNet-Sketch is a dataset of 500 classes, with only 5 samples per class, augmented into 4 different views.
 The goal of the challenge was to classify the sketches into the 500 classes.

 I explored many approaches to this problem, including:
 - Using a pre-trained models like ResNet50, ViT, Swin Transformer, etc. and fine-tuning them on the dataset.